patrick-llgc/Learning-Deep-Learning/paper_notes/cam_conv.md

 This idea is also extended in [PETR](petr.md), which bridges 2D images with 3D reasoning.

+[BEVDepth](bevdepth.md) also proposed a way to do camera aware depth prediciton, with calibration features and Squeeze-and-Excitation-module.

 #### Key ideas
 - Centered coordinates map, coordConv - cx
 - FoV map: ccm with focal length np.atan(ccx/fx).
 As long as the FoV is the same, the FoV map extent is the same. (see fig below)